ResiSense/ResiSense.github.io/pages/results.md

 In *[Figure 4](#figure-4)*, lanes 1-4 included both the **third-generation (v3) template (treated with Exonuclease I and III)** and the **RCA primer (from [Integrated DNA Technologies](/acknowledgements#integrated-dna-technologies))**, mixed with the **Nt.BsmAI nicking endonuclease (from [New England Biolabs](/acknowledgements#new-england-biolabs))**.
 The template amounts were 1ng, 2ng, 4ng, and 8ng, respectively.
 Lane 5 contained the same template and RCA primer **without Nt.BsmAI**, while lane 6 had only the third-generation template (treated with Exonuclease I and III), with neither the primer nor Nt.BsmAI.

 Lanes 1-4 displayed a **smearing band** throughout, indicating successful RCA and effective cutting by Nt.BsmAI, with band intensity increasing alongside the template amounts.
-Lane 5 showed a smearing band concentrated at sizes larger than 10,000 bp, suggesting successful RCA in that sample.
+Lane 5 showed a smearing band concentrated at sizes larger than 10,000bp, suggesting successful RCA in that sample.
 In contrast, lane 6 had no detected band, confirming that we obtained **true negative results** from this circularisation method.

 # Signal Expression: G-quadruplex DNAzyme Assay
 > Protocol [[P24]](/notebook#entry-p24)